New Sarony Photograph Identified

 View the full photograph

-More on the magazine etching in a subsequent article “Foot Fault”.
+More on the magazine etching in the foot fault article False Bottom.

 Sarony 3A courtesy of the Harry Ransom Center, The University of Texas at Austin, used with permission.